ibm-cloud-docs/account/hipaa-supported.md

 4. Select **Accept**, and click **Submit**.

     After you enable the HIPAA Supported setting, you can use the HIPAA Enabled filter to find products that are HIPAA enabled.
-In the {{site.data.keyword.Bluemix_notm}} catalog, expand the **Compliance** section and select **HIPAA Enabled**.
+In the {{site.data.keyword.cloud_notm}} catalog, expand the **Compliance** section and select **HIPAA Enabled**.